 - Prepare to pay twice the amount of the original security deposit if you fail to return the security deposit within the required timeframe

 - Withhold security deposits for rent owed and damages

-Arizona’s deposit laws found in Alabama Code §§ 35-9A-201 are the best source of reference when faced with questions related to security deposits.
+Arizona’s deposit laws are found in Arizona Residential Landlord and Tenant Act: Chapter 2, Article 2 33-1321.
 Landlords and tenants alike can benefit from knowing the laws that govern security deposits.